 If you’ve been injured in a distracted driving car accident, San Diego lawyer Michael Pines can evaluate your legal rights and represent you without any out-of-pocket expense on your behalf.

-If your injuries have caused you lost wages, pain and suffering, or even long-term disabilities, San Diego auto attorneys at Pines Salomon Injury Lawyers will help you seek justice.
+If your injuries have caused you lost wages, pain and suffering, or even long-term disabilities, San Diego auto attorneys at Pines Salomon Injury Lawyers, APC. will help you seek justice.
 Call 1-858-551-2090 now or contact us online.